 Every single business in this country and likely the world has been affected by the response to the Coronavirus.
-We haven't had a wholesale order in maybe 3 months.
-Our primary wholesale channel was coworking spaces, so it makes sense those would go to zero.
+We haven't had a wholesale order in maybe three months.
+Our primary wholesale channel was co-working spaces, so it makes sense those would go to zero.
 Thankfully, I never had the time to focus on wholesale, so we didn't really feel that dip.
 However, the biggest impact COVID has had for us has come on the supply side.
-Typically, during the summer, we're transitioning from the previous year's crops to the new ones.
+Typically during the summer we're transitioning from the previous year's crops to the new ones.
 However, this summer didn't work out that way.
 We had several factors that make this a very difficult transition.
-First, our demand was up from what we forecasted.
-This isn't a bad thing, but in coffee, your forecasts are annual.
+Our demand was up from what we forecasted.
+This isn't a bad thing, but in coffee your forecasts are annual.
 Since every forecast is wrong, this time of year is a juggling act.
 This year we were able to flex some, but we ran out of a few favorites earlier than we'd hoped.
-See El Salvador Loma La Gloria or our Kenyan coffee.
+(See El Salvador Loma La Gloria or our Kenyan coffee.)
 If you pair that with the fact that many of the countries we import coffee from are still on total lockdown, the problem is exasperated.
 For example, we had our limited-edition Panama scheduled to launch in July.
 However, they were on a strict quarantine.
 When I say strict quarantine, I mean nothing like what we experienced here in the US.
-In June, they were allowed to leave their homes for 2-hour windows based on the last digit of their passport number.
+In June, they were allowed to leave their homes for two-hour windows based on the last digit of their passport number.
 They also rotated so on every other day either men or women could leave their homes.
-Many countries were had 8-hour windows that people could leave their homes, even for essential activities.
-So, as you can imagine, crop production was down as much as 40% in many parts of the world.
+Many countries had eight-hour windows that people could leave their homes, even for essential activities.
+So as you can imagine, crop production was down as much as 40 percent in many parts of the world.
 That's the cause for both in-country delays and a significantly diluted supply.
-That is step 1, then the coffee ships on a boat.
+That is step one, then the coffee ships on a boat.
 It took weeks longer than normal to hit our docks and get through customs.
-So, with all of that, we had to pick some intermediate coffees to get us to September.
+So with all of that, we had to pick some intermediate coffees to get us to September.
 They were good but caused some extra coffee turnover.
-I've sampled more coffees in the last 3 months than most years.
+I've sampled more coffees in the last three months than most years.
 One day I sampled so many coffees that I felt sick that night.
 But I think we're through that season of transition.

 One of the most fun parts of writing these emails is hearing from you.
 So if you have time, feel free to reply to this email and give me an update on what's going on with you and your family.
 We're an online company and somewhat disconnected from our customers.
 I'd love to hear how you're handling the ever-changing landscape of this season in our country's history.